kcortes133/Assignment_1/README.md

 file can be loaded into Cytoscape as a network.

 ## INSTALL:
-operator
-reduce from functools
+python 3.9.5

 ## USAGE:
-python 3.9.5
+'''python
+import operator
+from functools import reduce
+'''

 ## INPUT:
 1. Input.gmt